-This page discusses EPA's proposed standards for new power plants issued on Sept.
-30, 2013.
-For a discussion of the standards for existing power plants, released on June 2, 2014, click here .
+This page discusses EPA's final standards for new power plants issued on August 3rd, 2015.
+For a discussion of the standards for existing power plants click here .

-The U.S. Environmental Protection Agency (EPA) released a new proposal to limit greenhouse gas emissions from new power plants on September 20, 2013.
-The proposed “Carbon Pollution Standard for New Power Plants ” replaces an earlier proposal released by EPA in March 2012.
+The U.S. Environmental Protection Agency (EPA) released a final rule to limit greenhouse gas emissions from new power plants on August 3, 2015.
+The final “Carbon Pollution Standard for New Power Plants ” replaces earlier proposals from September 2013 and March 2012.
 It would establish New Source Performance Standards (NSPS) under the Clean Air Act to limit emissions of carbon dioxide (CO2) from coal- and natural gas-fired power plants.
-C2ES submitted public comments in response to this proposed rule, which can be found here .
-Under a June 2013 directive from President Obama, EPA is also developing a proposal to limit carbon emissions from existing power plants.
+C2ES submitted public comments in response to EPA's proposal for new power plants from September 2013, which can be found here .
+EPA also simultaneously released a final rule to limit carbon emissions from existing power plants.

 How would the standards work?